archanpatel1425/HealthCare/Readme.md

 ---

 ## 📞 **Contact**
-Maintained by [JAY PANDYA](https://github.com/1JAYPANDYA1).
+Maintained by [ARCHAN PATEL](https://github.com/archanpatel1425).
 Feel free to reach out to me through GitHub or email for any queries.

 ---